lambert-lab/eth-DNA-storage/README.md

 DNA samples will either be lyophilized in a trehalose solution (half-life >1 year at room temperature [11]) or immobilized in silica particles (stability >2000 years at 9.4C [2]).
 Long term stability will be assayed using the technique developed by Organick et al. that leverages the Arrheius equation and quantitative PCR to extract DNA lifetimes.

 Sequencing of small datasets (<1MB)  will be performed on an Illumina iSeq 100 already in Dr. Lambert's laboratory.
-Sequencing of larger datasets will be performed on a Nextseq2000 or HiSeq from the Cornell Institute of Biotechnology.
+Sequencing of larger datasets will be performed on a Nextseq 2000 or HiSeq from the Cornell Institute of Biotechnology.

 ### About the Lambert Lab